hashicorp/terraform-provider-aws/website/docs/r/dlm_lifecycle_policy.markdown

 #### Policy Details arguments

 * `resource_types` - (Required) A list of resource types that should be targeted by the lifecycle policy.
 Valid values are `VOLUME` and `INSTANCE`.
+* `policy_type` - (Optional) The valid target resource types and actions a policy can manage.
+Specify `EBS_SNAPSHOT_MANAGEMENT` to create a lifecycle policy that manages the lifecycle of Amazon EBS snapshots.
+Specify `IMAGE_MANAGEMENT` to create a lifecycle policy that manages the lifecycle of EBS-backed AMIs.
+Specify `EVENT_BASED_POLICY` to create an event-based policy that performs specific actions when a defined event occurs in your AWS account.
+Default value is `EBS_SNAPSHOT_MANAGEMENT`.
 * `schedule` - (Required) See the [`schedule` configuration](#schedule-arguments) block.
 * `target_tags` (Required) A map of tag keys and their values.
 Any resources that match the `resource_types` and are tagged with _any_ of these tags will be targeted.